SourcedCMD/InkSpark/DEPLOYMENT.md

-# Deployment Guide for NoteFlow
+# Deployment Guide for CMDNote

-This guide will walk you through deploying NoteFlow to Netlify and setting up Supabase.
+This guide will walk you through deploying CMDNote to Netlify and setting up Supabase.

 ## Prerequisites